Judo: Cuban Judo

 Cuban Judo is characterized by an explosive and high athletic style that puts an emphasis on body conditioning and calculated planning mixed with raw power.

 In terms of training the athletes use a particularly methodical and intellectual approach to the sport.

 Azerbaijani Judo

 Judo in Azerbaijan has developed over the years and has become deep rooted and considered a top sport in the country.

 It's very similar to Georgian Judo, as its mostly focused on the practitioner's strength during throws.

 It's a hybrid of the original Kodokan Judo and the traditional Azerbaijan style of wrestling called Azeri, whose techniques consist of unorthodox grips and positioning during counter-attacks.

 Israeli Judo

 Judo has become a top sport in Israel only recently.

-Israeli Judo is characterized by a particular emphasis on hip throws, which are executed with a mix of technique and aggression, with the practitioner having to adjust his sleeves before powerfully gripping and throwing the opponent away.
+Israeli judo is characterized by a particular emphasis on hip throws, which are executed with a mix of technique and speed, with the practitioner having to adjust his sleeves before powerfully gripping and throwing the opponent away.

+Israeli judo took its first baby steps to prominence in 1986, when Moshe Ponte won a silver medal at the Belgian Open.

+Six years later, Yael Arad became the first Israeli Olympic medallist by winning a silver in Barcelona while Oren Smadja brought home a bronze.
+Arad also won a world silver and a European gold the following year.

+By 1995, when Smadja picked up a world silver, judo had become a national craze.
+Gil Ofer won the British Open in 1998 and two world cup titles two years later.